swcarpentry/git-novice/03-changes.md

 The "untracked files" message means that there's a file in the directory that Git isn't keeping track of.
-We can tell Git that it should do so using `git add`:
+We can tell Git to track a file using `git add`:

 ~~~ {.bash}
 $ git add mars.txt